A-l-y-l-e/Alyle-UI/src/app/docs/customization/color.md

 # Color

-`Color` provides a basic API to manipulate color.
+`color` provides a basic API to manipulate color.

 `alpha`, `luminance`, `saturate`, `desaturate`, `darken` and `brighten` are the methods that includes `Color`.

 ## How to use `color`

+`color` and the previously mentioned methods returns an immutable `Color`.

 ```ts
 import { color } from '@alyle/ui/color';